 How can we study the past in order to inform the present?
 Kiran Sunar brings contemporary questions to literature of the early modern period (16th to the 18th century).

-Kiran Sunar is a PhD student in the Department of Asian Studies.
-Under the supervision of Dr. Anne Murphy, she is investigating questions of gender and sexuality in Punjabi literature.
+Kiran Sunar, a PhD student in the Department of Asian Studies, investigates questions of gender and sexuality in Punjabi literature.

 Her research responds to contemporary questions around islamophobia, homophobia, and gender-based violence by drawing on a past that had different parameters.